 Table of Contents

 Buttery steak bites and cast iron skillet potatoes come together quickly and easily in under 30 minutes.
-This sizzling recipe is a harmonious dish combining tender, crispy, and juicy textures with the mouthwatering flavors of steak rub, garlic butter, and Italian seasoning.
+This sizzling recipe is a harmonious dish combining tender, crispy, and juicy textures with the mouthwatering flavors of a homemade steak rub, garlic butter, and Italian seasoning.
 Leveling up your dinner menu just got a whole lot easier.

 Little appetites love the bite-sized pieces in this dish!
 Serve with a side of toothpicks and these perfectly charred steak bites become an instant appetizer.
 In the morning, whip up some eggs and enjoy a breakfast of champions.
 Scrambled eggs, fried, or poached eggs with a garlic butter steak and potatoes skillet is the BEST!